The semiconductor crunch: When the chips are down

 The manufacturing of semiconductors has never been in greater demand or in such crisis.
 Can expanding manufacturing facilities help build the industry’s way out of the problem?
 And how long will it take?

-Samsung Electronics’ [5930.KS] plan to build a 23.46bn AUD semiconductor factory in Taylor, Texas — its largest-ever investment in the US — will come too late to help alleviate the global chip shortage.
+Samsung Electronics’ [5930.KS] plan to build a $17bn semiconductor factory in Taylor, Texas — its largest-ever investment in the US — will come too late to help alleviate the global chip shortage.
 It could, however, accelerate a significant shift in the semiconductor industry’s path over the next few years.

 The South Korean tech giant already has a campus in nearby Austin.
 But with policymakers and the Biden administration concerned that not enough of the vital components are being made in the US — the country traditionally dominates research and design — cities have raced to attract high-tech manufacturers.
 The planned facility, which will be completed in 2024, will be the latest to be built in the US in recent years.